Data2Semantics/mustard/README.md

 1. Usage
 --------
 The `mustard-kernels` and `mustard-learners` project can be used together to build classifiers for RDF datasets.
-Examples of how to do this can be found in `mustard-experiments`.
+Examples of how this works in an experimental context can be found in `mustard-experiments`.
 Note that the library is currently mainly used for experimental comparisons between algorithms.

 The general set up to build a classifier is as follows.
-Note that there are far more options and possibilities, the given example only contains the essentials.
+Note that there are far more options and possibilities, the given example only contains the bare essentials.

 First, we need a dataset, for which we use the `RDFDataSet` class.
 Note that other files than N3 are also supported.
 ```java
 RDFDataSet tripleStore = new RDFFileDataSet("some_filename.n3", RDFFormat.N3);
 ```

 The instances that we want to build a classifier for are nodes/resources in this RDF graph.
-This list of instances can be supplied externally, or they can be extracted from the RDF, for example as shown below, where all resources that have `some_relation` are extracted.
-Note that the object of this relation is used as labels for these instances.
+This list of instances can be supplied externally, or they can be extracted from the RDF, for example as shown below, where all resources that are the subject of `some_relation` are extracted.
+Note that the object of this relation is used as a label.
 ```java
 List<Statement> stmts = tripleStore.getStatements(null, some_relation, null);